dwwmmn/wallpaperer/README.md

   --dont-crop           Default behavior is to scale images which are too big,
                         maintaining aspect ratio.
 This flag disables that behavior.
   --simple              Use a simpler color detection.
-May be inaccurate but
+May be less accurate
-                        will work if your image is really big.
+                        but will work if your image is really big.
+  -r ROTATE, --rotate ROTATE
+                        Rotate the image clockwise by the number of degrees given.
+  --scale-rel-image SCALE_REL_IMAGE
+                        Scale to a percentage (written as a decimal) of the original image.
+  --scale-rel-canvas SCALE_REL_CANVAS
+                        Scale to a percentage (written as a decimal) of the canvas.
 ```

+A word of advice, though: the tool is really simple.
+If you've tried more than
+three different settings and it still doesn't look good with your image, you
+probably need to just open up PS and do it yourself.

 ## Example